GaiaNet-AI/gaia-cookbook/js/gaia-ankr-chat/README.md

     *   "What are the latest transactions for Vitalik's address on Polygon?"
     *   "Get me the metadata for NFT contract 0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d, token ID 1234 on eth."
 *   **Leverage Your Gaia Node:** Use your own Gaia instance, giving you control over the AI model, costs, and data privacy.
-*   **Ankr's Data Prowess:** Tap into Ankr's rich dataset across dozens of blockchains for information on:
+*   **Neura's Data Prowess:** Tap into Neura's rich dataset across dozens of blockchains for information on:
     *   Blockchain stats
     *   Account balances (native and tokens)
     *   NFTs (owned, metadata, holders, transfers)
     *   Token details (price, holders, transfers)
     *   Transaction histories
     *   And much more!
 *   **Tool Calling Magic:** This project showcases OpenAI's "Tool Calling" (or "Function Calling") feature.
-Gaia intelligently figures out which Ankr API endpoint to call based on your question and extracts the necessary parameters.
+Gaia intelligently figures out which Neura API endpoint to call based on your question and extracts the necessary parameters.
 *   **Extensible Foundation:** This is a starting point!
 You can easily:
-    *   Add more Ankr API tools.
+    *   Add more Neura API tools.
     *   Integrate other blockchain services.
     *   Build this into a Discord bot, a web app, or any other application you can dream up.

 ## How It Works (The Gist) 🤓

 1. You type a question into the simple command-line interface.
-2. The app sends your question, along with a list of "tools" (which describe Ankr's API functions), to your Gaia node.
+2. The app sends your question, along with a list of "tools" (which describe Neura's API functions), to your Gaia node.
 3. Gaia analyzes your question and, if appropriate, decides to "call a tool."
-It tells our app *which* Ankr function to use and *what parameters* (like wallet addresses, blockchain names) it extracted from your question.
+It tells our app *which* Neura function to use and *what parameters* (like wallet addresses, blockchain names) it extracted from your question.
-4. Our Node.js app takes these instructions, formats a proper request to the Ankr API, and fires it off.
+4. Our Node.js app takes these instructions, formats a proper request to the Neura API, and fires it off.
-5. Ankr sends back the blockchain data.
+5. Neura sends back the blockchain data.
 6. The app sends this data *back* to Gaia.
 7. Gaia then uses this data to formulate a friendly, human-readable answer to your original question.